public-key-cryptography/public-key-editor/README.md

 	tion protocols changes.

-	** Note that the new version of the software will not decrypt email messages encrypted by previous versions of the software for keys that used more than 8 ciphers because an error was corrected in the secret key agreement method to reduce the secret key modulo F8 = 2^256 + 1 == 16^64 + 1; but messages saved on the user's computer will still be decryptable because file encryption uses private key cryp- tography; the format of the Merkle-Hellman / knapsack cipher was changed because the toString method was padding the one-time public key array with five or more zeros instead of one or more zeros,	one of the secret variables was redefined, the cipher was modified so that the lower elements of the static public key are permutated, the highest bit of the multiplier of the superincreasing sequence a[] was set to ensure that the product a[] s0 is reduced modulo n for all values of a[i] = 2^i; the isValidKey method in the public key class was redefined to only require a minimum of four valid ci- phers because some users may receive foreign keys from other users who have enabled large ciphers such as the factorization cipher or who may have a newer or different version of the software that contains additional ciphers; this allows users to send encrypted messages using a subset of the ciphers in the recipient's public key; and some encoding that was used to make the key digits look random was removed from three of the public keys because the methods had been modified to pack (and unpack) the 5-bit co- efficients into a number using adds and left shifts (and right shifts and subtracts) in the polynomial ciphers and the Number(Number[], int radix) constructor in the binary X A X public key (and the con- structor inverse toArray(int radix) in the secret key method) made the encoding unnessary because there are no non-random bits; in the original version of the public key class the elements were con- verted to string and concatenated using StringBuilder instead of shifting and adding them to a number and then converting the number to string.
+	Note that the new version of the software will not decrypt email messages encrypted by previous ver- sions of the software because a few errors were corrected in the public key class but messages saved users' computers will still be decryptable because file encryption uses private key cryptography.